LuanaChavesFreire/taskManager/README.md

 ## 🚀 Features

-- Create, edit, and delete tasks
+- Create and delete tasks
 - Mark tasks as completed
 - Clean and responsive user interface
 - Component-based architecture using React